aryaanand055/ACC-BCC-Simulation/readme.md

 # Traffic Simulation: ACC and BCC Python Code

-This project simulates traffic flow using car-following models, including both Adaptive Cruise Control (ACC) and Bilateral Cruise Control (BCC).
+This project simulates traffic flow using car-following models, including Adaptive Cruise Control (ACC), Bilateral Cruise Control (BCC) and an integrated model of ACC + BCC.
 The simulation is visualized using a Tkinter-based GUI.

 ## Project Structure
 - `car.py`: Defines the `Car` class, representing individual vehicles and their dynamics.